cognisant/Docs.DevelopmentProcess/README.md

 ### Trello

-Each customer will have their own board on [Trello](https://trello.com) to hold their backlog of change requests.
+Each customer will have their board on [Trello](https://trello.com) to hold their backlog of change requests.

 End users do not have access to modify cards on this board directly but can add comments and subscribe to the card to receive notifications on its progress.